-There are more travel backpacks on the market than ever before — which is great because that means bag manufacturers are finally listening to travelers like us who want comfortable, functional, urban-friendly, and stylish travel backpacks.
-And I’m here to help you find the best travel backpack for your travel style.
+There are more travel backpacks on the market than ever before—which is great because bag manufacturers are finally listening to travelers who want comfortable, functional, and stylish backpacks that are created specifically for point-to-point urban travel.
+So to help you choose, I’ve personally tested dozens of the most popular travel bags to find what I think are the best travel backpacks for multiple travel styles.

 So What Do I Know About Travel Backpacks?

-I’ve traveled Europe (and beyond) with a backpack strapped to my back dozens of times since 2008 and I’ve personally tested over 25 of the most popular travel backpacks.
-In this article, I’ve created a list of the best travel backpacks for multiple travel styles.
+I’ve traveled through Europe (and beyond) with a backpack strapped to my back dozens of times since 2008 and I’ve personally tested over 25 of the most popular travel backpacks over the past 15+ years.

-What You’ll Find In This Guide: I’ve tried to cover every feature & aspect that you’ll want to consider when choosing a travel backpack that best suits you.
+What You’ll Find In This Guide: I’ve tried to cover every feature & aspect that you’ll want to consider when choosing a travel backpack that best suits your unique travel needs.

 I’ve also tried my best to suggest my favorite backpacks at every price point because I know not everyone wants to shell out $200+ for a backpack.